huyuantai/Android-Cordova-UrbanAirship/README.md

 This moment,we assume that you have already finish your Android Platform, and make sure that you can run your first android project with it.

-You have to use gcm in order to push notification£¬you can start it in here [Gcm](http://docs.urbanairship.com/build/android.html#get-your-api-key-from-google)
+You have to use gcm in order to push notification,you can start it in here [Gcm](http://docs.urbanairship.com/build/android.html#get-your-api-key-from-google)

 You will use UrbanAirship Services in order to communicate with gcm,you can get it here